-Readings are drawn from professional economics journals.
-Selections are guided partly by student interests.
-On a weekly basis, students evaluate competing research methodologies and share information from independent readings.
+We draw readings from economics journals, with selections guided by student interests.
+Students evaluate research methodologies and share information from their readings.
 Each student designs an independent research project, writes a final research paper and summarizes this research in a presentation to the class.
-Topics in prior semesters have included infant mortality, juvenile justice systems, divorce and the proximity of fathers, effects of school segregation, incentives for adoption and foster care, parental leave and child allowances.
+Topics in prior semesters included the proximity of fathers after incarceration or divorce, infant mortality and birth weight, juvenile justice systems, parental leave, child allowances, nutrition programs, housing subsidies, child-centered tax credits, and the labor-force participation of new mothers.

 Considerable independence and initiative are required on the part of each student.
 The seminar format requires consistent attendance and active participation in class discussions.